 National Telecommunications Agency of Brazil (ANATEL)

-Isabelle Mauro, Director General, Global Satellite Operators Association (GSOA) Isabelle Mauro is Director General of the Global Satellite Operators Association (GSOA) that represents the interests of 70 members in the satellite ecosystem.
+Isabelle Mauro, Director General, GSOA Isabelle Mauro is Director General of GSOA that represents the interests of 70 members in the satellite ecosystem.
 She reports directly to their Chief Executives.

 Under Isabelle’s leadership, GSOA and its member CEOs lead the effort to showcase the benefits of satellite communications for a more inclusive and secure society – vital to bridging the world’s digital divide, achieving the UN’s Sustainable Development Goals and realizing the 5G ecosystem.